 We are located in downtown Houston on the corner of Fannin Street and Texas Avenue, at 1117 Texas Avenue.
 We are bordered to the north by Prairie Street and to the east by San Jacinto Street.

 The parking garage is on San Jacinto Street, just north of Texas Avenue.
-The garage is open on Sundays and free for weekday Cathedral events with a validation sticker (available from meeting and event leaders).
+The garage is open on Sundays and free for weekday Cathedral events with a validation sticker (available at your meeting or event).
 If coming east on Texas Avenue, take a left on San Jacinto and the garage will be on your right.
-When exiting the garage, use the exit with elevators and cross San Jacinto Street.
+When walking out of the garage, use the exit with elevators and cross San Jacinto Street.
 The Cathedral sanctuary itself is located on the far corner at Texas and Fannin.

 On-street parking pay stations are enforced Monday through Saturday, 7 a.m. to 6 p.m.
 Be sure to read all posted signs carefully.
 Each pay station has a time limit (2–10 hours) posted.